ariyapour/Clip_based_search_on_COCO_dataset/README.md

 This repository demonstrates a simple image search demo using CLIP embeddings over the COCO validation 2014 images.
 It includes utilities to compute image embeddings, store matching image URLs, and a small Gradio web UI to query the dataset using natural language.

-This README documents the repository layout, the high-level architecture and dataflow, setup instructions (local / CPU / GPU), and quick examples of the main scripts.

 ## What this project contains

 - `data/captions_val2014.json` — COCO captions/annotations for the val2014 split (used to map filenames to coco URLs).